What Is a LeRobot Dataset? Record, Visualize, and Train

 A good data path does not end after you pick up the data.
 You must also sort, check, and edit your files to make sure they are ready for training.
 A LeRobot dataset is set up on disk to help load data fast for robot learning.
 It uses frame-based views and action steps to show the robot what to do.
 You can even set time windows to see what happened in the past.

 Checking your data early saves time later.
-You should look for gaps in the data or times when the sensors do not align.
+Look for gaps in the data or times when the sensors do not align.
 Tools in the LeRobot system let you view and edit your data before you start training models on LeRobot datasets.
 This keeps your pipeline moving fast and reduces errors.
 By following these steps, you build a firm base for all your AI robotics work.

 Frequently Asked Questions